ci-for-research/self-hosted-runners/ubuntu-vagrant/README.md

 }
 ```

-Download Ansible Galaxy roles with
+The playbook uses roles from [Ansible galaxy](https://galaxy.ansible.com/), they must be downloaded with

 ```shell
 ansible-galaxy install -r requirements.yml